-Are you planning to include Cherries in your little one’s diet?
+Are you planning to include cherries in your little one’s diet?
 Cherries are delicious and sweet, and sure to be loved by kids.
 Plus, they have a ton of benefits.
 However, you should know when and how to feed cherries to your little one, to ensure she can safely enjoy them.
-Here is an article to tell you all about the wonder fruit and its health benefits.
+Here is an article to tell you all about this wonder-fruit and its health benefits.
 Also, learn some of the recipes that you can whip up with cherries.

-An often asked question is, “when can babies eat Cherries”?
+An often-asked question is, “when can babies eat Cherries”?
 It is best to introduce the fruit to an infant at 8 months.
 However, after consulting a Paediatrician, you can start giving her Cherries once she starts with semi-solids at 6 months.
 As they contain citric acid, feed cherries in small portions and look out for possible reactions.

 Nutritional Value of Cherries

 Cherries are a good source of Beta-Carotene, Vitamin C and are absolutely free from fat, cholesterol and sodium.
 One ripe Cherry contains about 82% water.
-A cup of Cherries about 140 grams approximately, will have about 85 – 90 calories.
+A cup of Cherries, about 150 grams approximately, will have about 85 – 90 calories.
 The same quantity of the fruit will contain about 3 gram of fibre and a little of calcium (36mg), protein (1.65gms) and iron (0.85mg) too.
-The Potassium content in a cup of Cherries is about 260 milligrams and it is also recognised as one of the best among the anti-oxidant rich fruits.
-It controls the hormone Melatonin which helps in regulating a proper sleep cycle.
+The Potassium content in a cup of Cherries is about 260 milligrams and it is also recognised as one of the best among the antioxidant-rich fruits.
+It controls the hormone Melatonin, which helps in regulating proper sleep cycle.

 Benefits of Cherries for Babies

-- Cherries contain more beta-carotene than Blueberries and strawberries.
-Hence they increase a baby’s immunity, make the skin glow and keep the vision and eyes healthy.
+- Cherries contain more beta-carotene than blueberries and strawberries.
+Hence, they increase a baby’s immunity, make the skin glow and keep the and eyes healthy.